 I’m always thinking of fun activities for kids in the garden.
 I try not to let them watch too much TV and get out in the fresh air.
 I grew up outside on my parent’s smallholding and out in our enormous garden, and it was the best times.
 We learned to make dens, jump in muddy puddles, climb trees, build our own swing and so much more.

 It’s important for children to get outside for their development.
 They can learn about the natural environment all around them.
+As well as having fun on childrens trampolines.
 More opportunities for exercise and sun exposure to make vitamin D, which in turn helps with bone development and the immune system.